EmanuelG-Gaming/EmanuelG-Gaming/README.md

 ### ***Emanuel G or Antumbra***

 ### Basic information
-JS and Java programmer.
-Mindustry modder for a measly amount of two years.
+Programmer, Mindustry modder.
 Developed some C++ games with the SDL2 engine.
 See the pinned repositories below.

 **Bonus:**